Afomin01/Harmonograph/README.md

 ```

 ### Redistributable packages
-Explore Install/Win64 directory for Windows installer and AppDir for linux AppImage.
+Explore Redistributable/Win64 directory for Windows installer and Redistributable/AppDir for linux AppImage.